 The post-retiree mortality assumption is dependent upon the member's job category and gender.
 This assumption includes base rates which are automatically adjusted for future improvement in mortality using published Scale AA projected from the year 2000.
+Assumptions used in the July 1, 2015, valuations for SCRS and PORS are as follows:

-Former Job Class Males Females Educators and Judges RP-2000 Males (with White Collar adjustment) multiplied by 110% RP-2000 Females (with White Collar adjustment) multiplied by 95% General Employees and Members of the General Assembly RP-2000 Males multiplied by 100% RP-2000 Females multiplied by 90% Public Safety, Firefighters and members of the South Carolina National Guard RP-2000 Males (with Blue Collar adjustment) multiplied by 115% RP-2000 Females (with Blue Collar adjustment) multiplied by 115%
+Former Job Class Males Females Educators and Judges RP-2000 Males (with White Collar adjustment) multiplied by 110% RP-2000 Females (with White Collar adjustment) multiplied by 95% General Employees and Members of the General Assembly RP-2000 Males multiplied by 100% RP-2000 Females multiplied by 90% Public Safety, Firefighters RP-2000 Males (with Blue Collar adjustment) multiplied by 115% RP-2000 Females (with Blue Collar adjustment) multiplied by 115%